There are lots of ways to lower your heart rate, and many good reasons to do so.

 Practicing mindfulness can help lower your heart rate in the moment, as well as lower your overall resting heart rate.
-After a 12-week mindfulness course, participants in one had lower heart rates overall and were able to physically cover more distance during a standard six-minute walk test.
+After a 12-week mindfulness course, participants in one

 If you’re familiar with yoga, practicing a few poses may also help lower your heart rate.
 Research also suggests that practitioners of yoga can develop the ability to voluntarily lower their heart rate.

 In the long term, the best way to lower your heart rate is by following a program that includes exercise, a healthy diet, limited caffeine and alcohol, and good sleep, suggests Johnson.
 The exercise component can involve either extended low-intensity sessions or interval training that mixes high- and low-effort episodes, she says.

 It’s important to get your heart rate up while exercising.
 This strengthens your heart.
 “The stronger your heart is, the more efficiently it’s pumping blood,” Johnson says.
 And if your heart’s pumping efficiently, it doesn’t need to beat as quickly when at rest.